zxc88kr/momentum/README.md

-# Noom
+# Nomentum

-Zoom Clone using NodeJS, WebRTC and Websockets.
+Momentum Clone using VanillaJS and Weather API.